gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 common header, the SCTP DTLS chunk header, and the SHUTDOWN-COMPLETE chunk.

-The support of the DTLS chunk is negotiated by the peers at the setup of the SCTP association.
+The support of the DTLS chunk and the key-management method to use is negotiated by the peers at the setup of the SCTP association using a new parameter.
 Key management and application traffic is multiplexed using the PPID.
-The dedicated PPID 4242 is used for key management.
+The dedicated PPID 4242 is defined for key management.
 The key management function uses an API to key the Chunk protection operation function.
 Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well as periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defined in separate documents, e.g. {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
+To prevent downgrade attacks of the key-management negotiation the key-management should implement specific procedures when deriving keys.

 When the endpoint authentication and key establishment has been completed, the association is considered to be secured and the ULP is